 Individuals and organizations from across the globe work together in Abolition 2000 Working Groups on various issues and campaigns to further the elimination of nuclear weapons.
 We invite you to join a Working Group to participate with others on an aspect of nuclear abolition that interests you or to share information and exchange resources on your current projects.
 If you are working on an issue not listed below, write to us for help in forming a new Working Group.

-Current Working Groups:
+Active Working Groups:

 Economic Dimensions of Nuclearism Working Group